Nils343/oRPG/README.md

 ## Highlights
 - Real-time lobby and turn engine served from `static/index.html`; players join, submit actions, and watch turns resolve over WebSockets.
 - Structured JSON contracts keep characters, inventories, and public status words consistent across turns.
-- Multi-provider text engine: drop in a Gemini, OpenAI, or Grok model name and the server selects the right API key automatically.
+- Multi-provider text engine: drop in a Gemini, OpenAI, or Grok model name and the server rotates between players' matching API keys automatically.
+- Per-player API keys: each player can supply their own provider keys so text, image, and narration costs are shared evenly.
 - Optional scene art and portrait generation via Gemini image models, including auto-on-turn toggles and per-player portrait refresh.
+- Optional scene video generation via Veo models: the GM produces both an image prompt and a video prompt each turn; when animating, the server prefers the dedicated video prompt.
 - ElevenLabs narration integration with automatic queuing, error reporting, and cost tracking for spoken turns.
 - English and German language modes with localized UI strings, GM prompt templates, and rules for the structured responses.
 - History can be kept verbatim or condensed into short bullet summaries to manage context windows; both are surfaced to players.